Jaman-dedy/fullstack_challenge/Scripting/README.md

 # Blasting Data Management Script

 This script is designed to manage blasting data for ZeroX, a leading supplier of blasting materials.
-It performs the following tasks: testing the github action
+It performs the following tasks:

 1. Sorts the blasting data by mine site.
 2. Creates SQLite databases for each mine site.